wasanalowayed/CS-364-Project/README.md

 # Shelter of Love

 ## Overview
-Cat Adoption Platform
+Animals Adoption Platform
-A fully functional project for a cat adoption webpage written using HTML, CSS, JavaScript, Node.js, and MongoDB.
+A fully functional project for an animal adoption webpage written using HTML, CSS, JavaScript, Node.js, and MongoDB.
 This webpage allows users to adopt cats and also includes a delivery service.Please note that the webpage is in Arabic.

 ### Features
 - Webpage for adopting cats.